dmstr/docker-fonts/README.md

 To get rid of all build dependencies, we use multi-stage build.

-Nevertheless the finished image has a size of about >4GB due to the font files.
+Nevertheless, the finished image has a size of about >4GB due to the font files.

 To see which fonts are available, the directory index for the font directories is activated in the nginx config.